Do You Think The Military-Industrial Complex Needs To Be Dismantled?

 For many centuries, naval rivalry was a central aspect of great-power relations.
 Yet for more than half a century there has been no great-power naval rivalry – because the United States Navy rules.
 [Mike: That’s why I asked the question: If you’re a Navy guy, do you think that the Navy is superior?
 I think the consensus would be yes, it is superior.]

-Since Navy operations take place far from home, Americans may be unaware of their country’s nautical strength and of the progressive pay_any_price_James_Risenrole the Navy plays in world affairs.
+Since Navy operations take place far from home, Americans may be unaware of their country’s nautical strength and of the progressive role the Navy plays in world affairs.
 Many Americans have never seen an active-duty United States warship; ships can’t march in Fourth of July parades or fly over football games.

 [end reading]